fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - Optionally a ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
 If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
 See the section on :ref:`Flag Value Validation <flag-value-validation>` for more information.

-See the :ref:`fish_opt <cmd-fish_opt>` command for a friendlier but more verbose way to create option specifications.
+See the :doc:`fish_opt <fish_opt>` command for a friendlier but more verbose way to create option specifications.

 If a flag is not seen when parsing the arguments then the corresponding _flag_X var(s) will not be set.